TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Setup:

-• TYPO3 v12 LTS in a DDEV container
+• TYPO3 v12 LTS in DDEV container

 • Symfony Commands for structured CLI execution

-• 10,000 test records generated using fakerphp/faker
+• 10,000 Test Records generated with fakerphp/faker

-• Metrics: hrtime(true) for execution time, memory_get_peak_usage(true) for memory
+• Metrics: hrtime(true) for Execution Time, memory_get_peak_usage(true) for Memory

 Baseline Benchmark: 10,000 Records

-The baseline test simulates a "naive" bulk import: all 10,000 records are loaded into a single array and passed to one DataHandler instance.
+The baseline test simulates a "naive" bulk import: All 10,000 records are loaded into a single array and passed to one DataHandler instance.

 MetricValueUnit